-The Department anticipates hiring additional thrift examination and supervision staff to adequately address the growth in the number of institutions and amount of assets under the Department's jurisdiction.
-Administrative support and information resources staff will also be hired as needed.
+The Department anticipates hiring additional thrift examination and supervision staff to adequately address the growth in the amount of assets under the Department's jurisdiction.
+Mortgage examinations and licensing staff will also be hired as needed to address the growth in the licensee population.